Ohio Express: The Post-Levine era (1969–1970)

-After five straight singles co-written and sung by Joey Levine (four of which made the US and Canadian Top 40), Levine grew dissatisfied with the amount of money he was receiving from his production deal, and left Super K Productions in early 1969.
+In early 1969, after five straight singles co-written and sung by Joey Levine (four of which made the US and Canadian Top 40), Levine grew dissatisfied with the amount of money he was receiving from his production deal, and left Super K Productions.
 The company then turned to other hands to write, produce and perform Ohio Express singles.
 The Ohio touring quintet was not among them.

 After Levine left, The Ohio Express never again made the top 40 in North America, although three 1969 singles made the lower reaches of the US and Canadian singles charts.
-One later minor hit single, "Sausalito (is the Place to Go)" was co-written and sung by Graham Gouldman, and performed by the four musicians who would later make up 10cc.
+One later minor hit single, "Sausalito (is the Place to Go)" was co-written and sung by Graham Gouldman, and performed by the four musicians who later made up 10cc.
 Another late single, "Cowboy Convention", sneaked into the Australian top 40, peaking at No. 38.

-By 1970, with the hits having stopped, the group name Ohio Express was then quietly retired in 1972 (there was a one-shot 1973 Buddah release credited to Ohio Ltd.).
+By 1970, with the hits having stopped, the group name Ohio Express was quietly retired in 1972 (there was a one-shot 1973 Buddah release credited to Ohio Ltd.).

 In 1975, Kasanetz and Katz briefly put together a new live band using the name the Ohio Express.
-The band performed at clubs on Long Island for a short while, and featured John Visconti on lead vocals and rhythm guitar, Irv Berner on lead guitar and vocals, Elliot Schwartz on keys and vocals and Angie on bass guitar.
+The band performed at clubs on Long Island for a short while, and featured John Visconti on lead vocals and rhythm guitar, Irv Berner on lead guitar and vocals, Elliot Schwartz on keyboard and vocals and Angie on bass guitar.
 Len Napolitano filled in on drums for several performances.
-In 2017 Irv Berner would go on to help open and manage the Songbirds Guitar Museum in Chattanooga.
-The guitar museum would close its doors in 2020 due to the Covid Pandemic.
-Irv would then go on to produce an Emmy Award winning documentary of the museum called "Songbirds" with Director Dagan Beckett and producer David Davidson in 2022.
+In 2017 Berner went on to help open and manage the Songbirds Guitar Museum in Chattanooga.
+The guitar museum closed its doors in 2020 due to the Covid pandemic.
+In 2022 Berner produced an Emmy Award winning documentary of the museum called Songbirds, with director Dagan Beckett and producer David Davidson.

 Years later Tim Corwin revised another version of the band and began performing nationally and overseas.
 Corwin kept the band active, and filed for a service mark for the name Ohio Express, in 1999 without the consent of the record labels that own the rights to the name with the various master recordings.
 The Ohio Express recently has performed in Las Vegas, other casinos and most recently (2012) Corwin made an appearance on Cologne Television, performing "Yummy Yummy Yummy".

 In the mid-1970s, Mansfield guitarist Mike Brumm, joined and remained in the group until the late 2000s.